TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 *Actions*
 ```
 Print message 'A voice BOOOOMS out:'
-Print message 'There are only 3 ways to wake the Dragon!'
+Print message 'There are only 3 ways to wake the Dragon\!'
 ```
 ### Action 128 - Input: HEL ANY
 *Conditions*